-Appendix 10 - Primary Packaging

-In the BRCGS standards, several requirements apply to 'primary packaging'.
+www.ask-sonia.com BRCGS Food Safety Issue 9 Standard Additional Guidance and Compliance Tips Appendix 10 - Primary Packaging In the BRCGS standards, a number of requirements apply to 'primary packaging'.
 It is important to know that, in the world of BRCGS, 'primary packaging' does NOT mean 'food contact packaging'.
 Primary packaging includes food contact packaging, but also includes any other packaging elements making it into the final 'unit of sale' to the consumer or customer, EVEN IF some packaging elements are NOT food contact (eg a label applied to a bottle).

-Yes, I know, that's a lot more work for the sites!
+Yes I know, that's a lot more work for the sites!